jaglees/anonymize/README.md

 # Configuration
 Each rules file contains a header with the following:
 * Type - the type of file as specified by the -type parameter
+* Header (optional) does the first line of the file denote a header (default to false)
 * Delimiter (optional - if not present this denotes fixed width)

 The rules configuration file contains a field list with the following values for each field